-Download our Letter to Residences and Family on March 12th
+Download our Letter to Residents and Family on November 30th, 2020

 HCHC COVID-19 Data

 *This is only the tests performed at Henry County Healthcare Center and Plumley Rehab.
 This does not include any tests collected at HCMC, other facilities, provider offices, or the health department.

 Due to government privacy requirements, HCHC cannot divulge specific information about any individual who has confirmed or suspected COVID-19, except to the specific family members who have permissions to receive such information.

 We are keeping all of our residents and their families informed through phone calls, letters and emails.

 When CMS issued their guidance, all outside visits and non-essential interactions with the public were eliminated, group activities were cancelled, dining rooms were closed, and social distancing has been maintained.
 All residents and staff have been screened daily.
 We have been, and will continue to be, compliant with all CDC guidelines.

 “HCHC is grateful for the outpouring of support received from the community during this COVID-19 crisis.“

 Since the very first guidance from CMS and the CDC in March, we have been taking actions to prevent or reduce the risk of transmission.
 This has included altering the normal operations of our facility and creating a separate wing for possible positive patients which can be closed off without free flow of staff or other residents.
 This area has designated staff to care for residents.
 HCHC continues to provide face masks for residents and social distancing is enforced.
 In addition, all staff use of personal protective equipment or PPE as recommended by CDC.
 We have also taken the following measures: notified our local/state public health officials, continued daily monitoring of and education regarding hand hygiene, cleaning of equipment needed for patient care, and continued restrictions on visitations, dining and group activities.